Chmele/qradar-client/README.md

 # QRadar API python client for scripting

+>  [!IMPORTANT]
-> python3.10 and above supported
+>  python3.10 and above supported.
+>
+>  http libs such as requests or httpx should be installed separately or as optional packages, as described below.

-Features:
+## Features:
 - Pulls API schema from QRadar and creates client methods dynamically for the API version specified.
 This makes this client source code as small as possible;
 - Asyncronous and client with schema caching introduced
 - All the endpoints of QRadar API is mapped to a client method by name;